kyma-project/istio/docs/user/tutorials/01-45-enable-istio-access-logs.md

-# Enable Istio Access Logs
+# Configuring Istio Access Logs

 ## Prerequisites
 * You have the Istio module added.